 The gazetteer reference data contain links to a number of external sites.
 In particular use is made of National Library of Scotland’s online historic OS maps.
 All external links open in a new window and their non-availablity does not affect the operation of the gazetteer.

-The directory should be put in a suitable location for the web server to serve the html pages and execute the CGI scripts.
-(The server configuration should allow execution of the CGI scripts.)
-The system footprint is approximately 2.3 MByte.
+The top-level directory Wilkinson/ should be put in a suitable location for the web server to serve the html pages and execute the CGI scripts.
+(The server configuration should allow execution of the CGI scripts in the Wilkinson/cgi/ directory.)